The Space Between Us (film)

 The Space Between Us is a 2017 American romantic science fiction film directed by Peter Chelsom and written by Allan Loeb, from a story by Stewart Schill, Richard Barton Lewis, and Loeb.
 The film stars Gary Oldman, Asa Butterfield, Britt Robertson, and Carla Gugino, and follows a teenage boy, born on Mars, who travels to Earth.

 Principal photography began on September 14, 2015, in Albuquerque, New Mexico.
-The film was released on February 3, 2017 by STXfilms.
-It received negative reviews from critics and was a box office bomb, grossing $14.8 million against its $30 million budget.
+The film was released on February 3, 2017, by STXfilms.
+It received negative reviews from critics and was a box office bomb, grossing $16 million against its $30 million budget.

 Plot

 Multi-billionaire Nathaniel Shepard, CEO of Genesis, launches the first mission to colonize Mars.
 During the journey, astronaut Sarah Elliot discovers she is pregnant.
 She gives birth to Gardner after landing on Mars, and dies shortly afterwards from eclampsia; the father is unknown.

 Gardner is kept on Mars as a secret; they fear a public relations disaster and returning to Earth could be dangerous to his health.
-Gardner is raised by astronaut Kendra Wyndham and the other scientists on Mars.
+He is raised by astronaut Kendra Wyndham and the other scientists on Mars.

 Sixteen years later, Gardner hacks into a robot he helped build to gain access to his mother's personal belongings.
 He finds a wedding ring and a video of Sarah and a man in a beach house.
 Convinced that the man is his father, Gardner becomes determined to find him.

-He regularly uses an Internet chatroom to talk to Tulsa, a street-smart girl from Colorado living in the foster-care system.
-Gardner tells her he is confined to a penthouse due to osteogenesis imperfecta.
+Gardner regularly uses an Internet chatroom to talk to Tulsa, a street-smart girl from Colorado living in the foster-care system.
+He tells her he is confined to a penthouse due to osteogenesis imperfecta.
 They discuss their plans for the future and he promises to visit her someday.

-Kendra video calls Nathaniel and Genesis director, Tom Chen; she says that Gardner is extremely intelligent and wants him to be allowed to go to Earth.
+Kendra video calls Nathaniel and Genesis director Tom Chen; she says that Gardner is extremely intelligent and wants him to be allowed to go to Earth.
 Nathaniel refuses; Gardner would have to have a risky surgery to increase his bone density and train to adapt to Earth's atmospheric pressure.
 He both undergoes the surgery and training against Nathaniel's wishes and boards a shuttle for Earth with Kendra and several other astronauts.

-When they arrive on Earth, Nathaniel is angry at Tom who kept Gardner's training a secret.
+When they arrive on Earth, Nathaniel is angry at Tom, who kept Gardner's training a secret.
 Gardner is quarantined at NASA while undergoing medical tests to determine his fitness for life on Earth.
-He escapes before seeing the tests showing he cannot live on Earth very long, and finds Tulsa convincing her to help him find his father.
+He escapes before seeing the tests showing he cannot live on Earth very long, and finds Tulsa, convincing her to help him find his father.